stephanschubert/css/README.markdown

 - utilities/_clearfix.sass - The (in)famous clearfix hack as mixin

 - forms/_on_same_line.sass - Display form items on the same row
+- forms/_label_after_inpput.sass - Display the input in front of the label

 More to come.